 Young corn: poor 6 — average 10 — good 18 — excellent 24

-The Reams reference table for fruit:
+The Reams reference table for fruits:

 Apples: poor 6 — average 10 — good 14 — excellent 18